Forty years on from New Cross, the need to build a mass anti-racist, anti-imperialist movement is still paramount. No justice, no peace!

 Because these systems – race, gender and private property – are not truly “natural”, as capitalist ideology requires us to believe, they cannot simply be left to their own devices.
 The working class would not tolerate their own exploitation.
 Women would not allow their domestic labour to go unpaid.
 Black people and non-Black people of colour would not allow themselves to be brutalised and oppressed whilst the wealth they produce is stolen.
 The capitalist class who benefit from these systems of inequality, exploitation and oppression have to enforce them with violence.
 All class societies are enforced with violence from the dominant class.
 This violence is organised and institutionalised, in a collection of instruments called the State.
 The State includes the army, the court system, the government and its subsidiary institutions, the prison system and, of course, the police.

-Following the massive educational efforts of Black Lives Matter campaigners, more and more people are becoming aware that the first policing organisations in the United States grew out of slave patrols in the south, which after “emancipation” became formalised into modern police forces.
+Following the massive educational efforts of Black Lives Matter campaigners, more and more people are becoming aware that the first policing organisations in the southern United States grew out of slave patrols, which after “emancipation” became formalised into modern police forces.
 Lesser known, is that the first modern police force in the world was the Peace Preservation Force, formed in 1814 in the British colony of Ireland.
 The techniques developed to maintain the power of British capital there, by violently suppressing anti-colonial resistance, were further developed by British occupying armies and police forces across the colonies, including in India, Hong Kong, and Kenya.
 These techniques were then turned on the working class in Britain, with the establishment of domestic police forces to quell strikes, protests, and other acts of working class resistance to attacks on working and living conditions.
 To this day, many of the techniques used by police across the world, from rubber bullets, to crowd control tactics, to restraint techniques, were developed in Britain’s colonies.

 From this history, we can see that the function of the police has, from its origins, been the violent oppression of the working class, and in particular colonised people.
 They inflict acts of racial terror to keep colonised people “in line”.
 They carry out raids and deportations against undocumented migrants, to force them into vulnerable and precarious working situations in which they can be exploited.
 They enforce the violence of gentrification.
 They support evictions.
 They imprison people who steal to feed their families.
 They defend billionaires’ “right” to hoard wealth whilst millions starve.
 They surveil, attack and imprison union leaders, anti-racist campaigners, human rights activists and whistleblowers – anyone who might threaten the power structure.
 They exist not to protect us, but to protect the powerful from us.